adriankarlen/vscode-relapce/README.md

 </h2>

 This is a compilation of VS Code custom css and js files that can be used to customize the look and feel of VS Code.
-It is based on [Lapce](https://lapce.dev) but ultimately styled according to my own personal preference.
+It is started as a project to mimic the styling of [Lapce](https://lapce.dev), however in the end it became something I styled according to my own personal preference.

+&nbsp;

 ## 🌟 Features